iotcwpm/MSE-Training/S1-IntroMSE/P1-IntroductionToMSE/IntroToMSE.md

 - Dialogue with managers: objectives, risks

-- MSE not magic wand, but powerful tool
+- MSE not magic wand, but powerful tool for helping decision making

 *Prediction is very difficult, specially if it is about the future*